 9. Pulled out all staplers, scissors, and pencil sharpeners.

-11. Brought labels and other items I had a place for into the house and filed them.
+11. Brought labels and other items I had a place for into the house and put them away.

 12. Packed up items I am keeping into two bins and put them on the shelf.